fdeblasio/pokeemerald-expansion/notes.md

 - Max Elixir (and others?) should stay on party screen like Full Restores do
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms? (might go over Key Items amount)
+- Add more items (like Absorb Bulb and Cell Battery) to shops

 ### Trainers
 - Remove type duplicates: